CD Leycom provides medical devices for continuous, real-time measurement of cardiac function and performance

-Pressure-Volume (PV) Loops
+Pressure-Volume (PV) Loop diagram

 for Clinical Diagnoses and Life Science Research